 The foregoing list contains all the Meccano parts that are included in Outfits.
 It shows which parts are required to build up any Outfit into the one next larger.
 Thus it is helpful to boys who wish to add a few parts from time to time instead of buying an Accessory Outfit.
 It also enables a boy to check the contents of his Outfit at intervals, so that he can note and replace any missing parts.

-There are in addition many Meccano parts that are not included in Outfits.
-These parts will be found in the illustrated list in the following pages, which includes every part in the Meccano System.
+the 3 found will be parts There are in addition many Meccano parts that are not included in Outfits.
+These illustrated list in the following pages, which includes every part in the Meccano System.